lgiordani/punch/docs/index.md

 #### Other global variables

-You may define any variable in the GLOBALS dictionary and use it later where a Jinja2 temple is available, for example in the `commit_message` of the `VCS` variable.
+You may define any variable in the GLOBALS dictionary and use it later where a Jinja2 template is available, for example in the `commit_message` of the `VCS` variable.

 For example